zerodayz/zerodayz.gitlab.io/content/post/2019-03-20-time-efficiency.md

                 return True, l[i], l[j]
 ```

-Apparently with small `list` like this, the code is pretty fast, so I needed to write code to generate my own `list` of `n` elements:
+Apparently with small `list` like this, the code is pretty fast, so I needed to write code to generate my own `list` of `n` elements.

+## Generating input

 ```bash
 n = 100000